Prakruthi-G-H/HTML-AND-CSS-PROJECT/Dropdown/README.md

 ## 📂 Dropdown Menu Project
 This is a simple and elegant HTML + CSS dropdown menu showcasing a list of skills.
 The project demonstrates how to implement a custom dropdown from scratch without JavaScript.

+## 🛠️ Technologies Used
+- HTML5 – Markup structure
+- CSS3 – Styling and animations

 ## 📌 Features
 - Responsive dropdown menu on hover
 - Clean UI with modern button styling